Really Great Superdiner Food.

 July 27, 2010

-My latest visit there was a Fathers Day treat supplied by my daughter, son-in-law, two grandchildren (and my lovely wife).
+An early visit visit there was a Fathers Day treat supplied by my daughter, son-in-law, two grandchildren (and my lovely wife).
 Killer brunch buffet.
 Eggs Benedict with a chipotle-flavored Hollandaise.
 I had mine with a crabcake (good even by my Maryland standards) taking the place of Canadian Bacon.
 Chile Cheese Mac.
 Beautifully eggy French Toast.
 Carving station.
 Pastries (save room for these).
 The list goes on….

 Festive atmosphere with perfect service, this was surely among the finest brunches I have had.
 Anyplace.
 Watch for these festive day events, and get over there.
 Early.